Particular/docs.particular.net/samples/pubsub/sample.md

 ## Defining messages

 The `Shared` project contains the definition of the messages that are sent between the processes.
 Open "OrderReceived.cs" to see the message that will be published by this sample.
-Note that this event implements a marker interface called `IEvent` to denote that this message is an event.
+Note that this event implements an interface called `IEvent` to denote that this message is an event.
 To define messages without adding a dependency to NServiceBus, use [Unobtrusive Mode Messages](/nservicebus/messaging/unobtrusive-mode.md).

 ## Creating and publishing messages